ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/E-02.PNG)

-### F] Create a new Build (CI) pipeline for Claims API microservice in Azure DevOps
+### F] Define and execute a Build pipeline in Azure DevOps for containerizing the Claims API microservice
 **Approx. time to complete this section: 1 Hour**

 In this step, we will create a **Continuous Integration** (CI) pipeline in Azure DevOps.
 This pipeline will contain the tasks for building the microservice (binary artifacts) and packaging (layering) it within a docker container.
 During the application container build process, the application binary is layered on top of a base docker image (microsoft/dotnet).
-Finally, the built application container is pushed into ACR which we deployed in the previous step (Step [E]).
+Finally, the built application container is pushed into ACR which you deployed in Step [E].

-Before proceeding with the next steps, feel free to inspect the **dockerfile** and Claims API source files in the GitHub repository.
-This will give you a better understanding of how continuous integration (CI) can be easily implemented using Azure DevOps.
+Before proceeding with the next steps, feel free to go thru the **dockerfile** and Claims API source files in the GitHub repository.
+This will help you understand how the container is built when the continuous integration (CI) pipeline is executed in Azure DevOps.

 1. Enable *Preview* features in Azure DevOps.